 Victoria expecting hospitalisations to rise by hundreds as Omicron peaks

-Opposition Leader Matthew Guy has additionally been isolating at house after his nine-year-old son returned a optimistic speedy antigen check after waking up with a light cough.
+Opposition Leader Matthew Guy has additionally been isolating at dwelling after his nine-year-old son returned a constructive speedy antigen take a look at after waking up with a gentle cough.

-Mr Guy this week called for an overhaul of the rules, arguing it lacked widespread sense to drive family contacts of optimistic circumstances to isolate at house for seven days in the event that they examined damaging and have been asymptomatic.
+Mr Guy this week called for an overhaul of the rules, arguing it lacked widespread sense to drive family contacts of constructive instances to isolate at dwelling for seven days in the event that they examined damaging and have been asymptomatic.

 “I think you have got to apply common sense,” he mentioned this week.
 “If you’re doing tests and you’re negative and you feel fine then you should get on with life.”

-On Saturday, opposition transport infrastructure spokesman Matthew Bach additionally referred to as for a rethink of the seven-day isolation guidelines, arguing the change would assist the overburdened hospital system by permitting well being employees to return to work.
+On Saturday, opposition transport infrastructure spokesman Matthew Bach additionally known as for a rethink of the seven-day isolation guidelines, arguing the change would assist the overburdened hospital system by permitting well being employees to return to work.

 “There are different views,” Mr Bach mentioned.
 “We’ll continue to advocate for a commonsense path forward.
 We’ve got to get as many healthy health workers back out there to try to fix our health crisis, we’ve got to get as many healthy kids back to school where they have lost so much learning.”